jamesgol/woocommerce-cart-stock-reducer/readme.txt

 * Test with backordered products
 * Look into adding ajax and mini-cart notices
 * Take some screenshots for wordpress.org
-* Add option of displaying when an item might be available in addition to the 'stock_pending' message
 * Add some kind of indicator to cart so you know what items will expire
-* Add "Pending orders include X items added to your cart" to 'stock_pending' message

 == Thanks ==